rundeck/docs/en/administration/configuration/localization.md

 You can [change the locale used in Rundeck](https://docs.grails.org/latest/guide/i18n.html#changingLocales) by appending a `?lang=XX` to the URL in your request.

+You may have to use the full locale code to activate your locale.
+For example, to activate simplified Chinese you will need to do so like this: `?lang=zh_cn`

 ### Missing Strings